 We met when we were 19.
 And I have to say she had huge impact on my taste.
 Her father’s father was a furniture designer and these two 1930s chairs were designed by him for a private client who never picked them up.

 You have two children.
 Are they interested in the arts?

-Yes we have two sons, both of whom are interested in the arts though they claim we did nothing to encourage them.
-Which is not strictly true.
+Yes we have two sons, both of whom are interested in the arts though they claim we did nothing to encourage them—which is not strictly true.
 Our oldest son is an architectural historian working on the 1960s.
 Our younger son works for Factum Arte, a company that fabricates work for contemporary artists.
-He now mainly goes round digitally recording monuments which may be at risk of destruction.
+He now mainly goes around digitally recording monuments which may be at risk of destruction.